Cuisine of Ceredigion: Bread, cakes and puddings

 Commercial bakeries developed in urban areas during the nineteenth and early twentieth century to satisfy the need of urban dwellers to bake their own bread.
 They would bring their home-prepared dough to the bakery in baking tins and would pay the baker for baking it.
 The reason for this is that town houses were fitted with iron ovens attached to kitchen ranges which were not regarded as 'good bakers of bread'.
 The Derwen Bakehouse was one of three such bakeries in Aberystwyth.
 It served the local community from around 1900 to 1924 and was re-erected in the National Museum of History during the mid-1980s.
 It is a functional bakery that allows visitors to the Museum to see bakers at work using traditional wooden appliances, mixing dough and using the large brick oven in the traditional way.

-Pancakes, which are called poncagen (poncagau) or pancosen (pancos) in Ceredigion, are considered to be as traditional in Wales as cawl.
-Because they could be quickly made on the bakestone over the fire and would often be made for unexpected visitors, as a birthday treat or eaten at high tea.
+Pancakes, which are called poncagen (poncagau) or pancosen (pancos) in Ceredigion, are considered to be as traditional in Wales as cawl; they could be quickly made on the bakestone over the fire and would often be made for unexpected visitors, as a birthday treat or eaten at high tea.
 Pancakes still remain popular and are considered best made with buttermilk and bicarbonate of soda, rather than ordinary milk.
 Most recipe books from Welsh country houses include pancake recipes that use cream, which would be considered a special luxury.

 Waffles are a more recent addition to Ceredigion cuisine, with local production commencing in the 1980s.
 Tregroes Waffles is run by Kees Huysmans and Ans Brouwer who arrived in Ceredigion in 1981 from Holland.
 They started with a simple waffle iron offering their first waffles at a Guy Fawkes party at Henllan in 1984 and have since moved to larger premises in Llandysul.

 Trifle and rice pudding remain very popular in west Wales, with Freeman commenting that trifle is the "more or less obligatory 'finale' to a special occasion feast".
 In the case of rice pudding, this is expected to be rich and creamy.

 In 2012 the Ceredigion Federation of Women’s Institutes published a book of recipes called “Cardi Cuisine” to celebrate their 90th anniversary and the hosting of the WI Wales Conference at Aberystwyth.
 The spiral bound book contained over 90 recipes from WI members, including some traditional bread and cake recipes, including recipes for Parsnip Bread, Bara Brith, Shearing Cake, Welsh Cakes, Llanddarog Fair Cakes and Welsh Tea Buns.